Summer Federal Work Study and Law School Funding

 Because the student’s work must be considered “community service” to be eligible for federal work study, the nature of the students’ work is key when determining whether it is eligible for federal work study.
 Employers qualifying for federal work study funding come from three categories:

 For more information on what constitutes a non-profit and eligibility guidelines for federal work study review the federal work study and law school funding guidebook.
 Then, if you still have questions, contact Katelynn.McBride@nd.edu.
 All final eligibility determinations are made by the Office of Financial Aid.

 Am I guaranteed federal work study funding?
 When must I apply to the program to be guaranteed a spot?

 Financial aid cannot guarantee any student federal work study.
 Your ability to participate depends on whether your employment is eligible and how early you turn in your agency and student agreements.
 Each year, financial aid allocates a certain number of spots in the federal work study program to the law school.
-This year, at least 90 NDLS students may participate in the program and possibly more.
-Students are admitted into the program on a first-come, first-served basis and the CDO receives federal work study paperwork from February 2 through April 12.
+Financial Aid has not yet told us how many slots we have this year.
+Last year we had 90.
+Students are admitted into the program on a first-come, first-served basis and the CDO receives federal work study paperwork from February 2 through May 1.
 The closer you get to April, the more likely it is that the program is closer to filling up.
 Once the law school’s allocated federal work study slots from financial aid have been filled, additional applicants will be based on the waitlist.
 Every year, at least some waitlisted students end up receiving federal work study funding.
 The earlier you submit your paperwork, the better your chances.

 I am not taking out loans.
 Can I still get federal work study?